Section Paloise: Stadiums

 The Section Paloise began at Champ Bourda on the left bank of the Gave de Pau and moved in 1910 to the Stade de la Croix du Prince, its home until 1990.
 Built in an English style with wooden stands close to the pitch, it underwent renovations in 1913 and 1952.
 Its urban location and passionate crowd made it a unique venue in French rugby, comparable to Stade Mayol in Toulon.

 In 1990, the first team moved to the Stade du Hameau, originally built in 1948 for military sports, acquired by the city in 1983, and renovated in 1988 and 2017.
 Since the 2016–17 season, Section Paloise is the sole tenant, with a capacity of 15028 seats.
 The Croix du Prince remains in use for youth and development squads.

 Macron Training Center

 Located in the Ousse des Bois district of Pau, the center occupies the former stadium of Pau FC, renamed Stade de l'Ousse des Bois in 1968.
 The facility, financed by Macron, the Pau-Pyrénées agglomeration, and the Pyrénées-Atlantiques department, serves as the club's main training hub.

 High-Performance Center

 Since 2021, Section Paloise has planned a high-performance training center near the Stade du Hameau, consolidating professional and youth facilities.
 Construction began in summer 2025 for an opening is planned on 15 August 2026.
-The center will include a 3,000 m² main building with gyms, recovery areas, offices, classrooms, and a 5,000 m² covered sports hall, plus outdoor training pitches and photovoltaic roofing.
+The center will include a 3,000 m^{2} main building with gyms, recovery areas, offices, classrooms, and a 5,000 m^{2} covered sports hall, plus outdoor training pitches and photovoltaic roofing.